 1. What is the relationship between CDE and Extinction Rebellion?

 Culture Declares Emergency (CDE) is an entirely autonomous movement - although CDE arose from conversations between sector practitioners supportive of, or involved in, Extinction Rebellion (XR).
-The CDE working group is separate from XR but is an ally, and XR offers mutual support.

 2. What does it mean to join Culture Declares Emergency?

 Making a declaration of emergency is an independent decision of each individual/organisation, and can be done in any way that is right for you.
 It means announcing your concerns and acknowledging that these are shared by a growing mass of people.
 It does not mean joining a group, or committing to any actions beyond your remit or limits.

 3. Does declaring emergency mean promoting illegal activity?